bjornicus/Resume/README.md

   - Used infrastructure as code (Ansible) to provision virtual machines and surrounding infrastructure and deployed dockerized services
   - Architected and built Navigator mobile app for Holland America
   - Created the new Hoylu app that combined whiteboard and sticky note functionality using a shared code base across web and native
-  - Lead the creation of a new scalable service platform built on HashiCorp Consul, Nomad, and Vault using immutable infrastructure and infrastructure as code; design and implement migration plan moving from old adtic infrastructure to the new platform.
+  - Lead the creation of a new scalable service platform built on HashiCorp Consul, Nomad, and Vault using immutable infrastructure and infrastructure as code; design and implement migration plan moving from old static infrastructure to the new platform.

 `March 2020 - Present`
 *Engineering Manager* - _Hoylu_